jinjilynn/dva-react-hook/README.md

   user.value // the value is dva-hook
   setPage(1)
   page // the value is not 1
-  setPage(2, true) // This does not cause an update of the component }
+  setPage(2, { cancelUpdate: true }) // This does not cause an update of the component }
 ```
 ##### ps: Usually when a context value is changed, all components that useContext will re-render, but this framework is unusual, so if only used part of the state is changed, the corresponding component will re-render.